lucianopereira86/CRUD-NodeJS-Sequelize-Swagger-MySQL/README.md

 ## Objective

-Our objective is to connect a NodeJS web API with a MySQL database by using the [Sequelize ORM](https://sequelize.org/) (Object-relational mapping).
+To connect a NodeJS web API with a MySQL database by using the [Sequelize ORM](https://sequelize.org/) (Object-relational mapping).
 The Swagger UI will be used to test the API.

 ## To run this project